top of page

 Disabilities & Chronic Illness: If you’re managing a disability or a long-term condition, menopause can add another layer, one that most doctors don’t talk about or understand how to manage.

-Trans & Non-Binary Experiences: If you’re a transgender man or non-binary person who still has ovaries, menopause can look different—especially if you’re on hormone therapy.
+Trans & Non-Binary Experiences: If you’re a transgender man or non-binary person who still has ovaries, menopause can look different, especially if you’re on hormone therapy.
 But clear, affirming support?
 It’s often missing.

 So much of what we’ve been told is based on a narrow, one-size-fits-all narrative.

-Your experience is real.
+Your experience matters.
 Your symptoms are valid.

-What The Hormone Harmony Network Offers You
+How The Hormone Harmony Network Supports You

 • Your Very Own Cheerleader!

-Ready to Start?
+Ready to Get Started?

 Comments